William Bonin: Accomplices' arrests

-Preliminary hearings
+1981: Preliminary hearings

 At a preliminary hearing held in Los Angeles County before Los Angeles County Superior Court Judge Julius Leetham on January 2, 1981, Bonin formally pleaded innocent to 14 first-degree murder charges and numerous counts of sodomy, robbery and mayhem.
 In eleven of these indictments, a felony-murder-robbery special circumstance was also alleged.
 Bonin was ordered to return to court on January 7 for pretrial motions and the formal setting of a trial date.

 On the 7th, Butts was arraigned on five counts of murder, and three counts of robbery.
 By this point, he had been listed as an accomplice in the murders of Lundgren, Shelton, Grabs, Hyden, Murillo, Wirostek, Kendrick, Wells, and the November 1979 John Doe.
-Four days after his formal plea, he committed suicide by hanging himself with a towel in his cell.
-He had attempted suicide at least four times prior to his arrest; his attorney, Joe Ingber, theorized that his depressive state had been magnified by the impending release of transcripts of his client's testimony at the preliminary hearing, in which Butts had graphically described his victims' torture.
-He was worried about the effect it would have on his friends and family.
-The suicide rendered Butts' recorded testimony in three cases inadmissible as evidence.
-The charges against Bonin in relation to Shelton, Wirostek and the John Doe were therefore dropped in early 1981.
+Four days after his formal plea, he died from suicide by hanging in his cell.
+Butts' attorney theorized that his depressive state had been magnified by the impending release of transcripts of a preliminary hearing in which Butts had graphically described his victims' torture, which would have negatively affected his friends and family.
+Butts' suicide rendered his testimony inadmissible as evidence in cases of three murders Bonin was charged with—Shelton, Wirostek, and the John Doe—so those charges were dropped.

-Both Miley and Munro agreed to testify against Bonin in court in exchange for being spared the death penalty, and the dismissal of additional charges of sodomy and robbery filed against Munro.
+Both Miley and Munro agreed to testify against Bonin in court in exchange for being spared the death penalty, and the dismissal of Munro's sodomy and robbery charges.
 In the case of Miley, Norris agreed to accept two separate pleas of guilty to first-degree murder.
 This was in exchange for two concurrent sentences of life imprisonment, with a possibility of parole after 25 years if Miley agreed to testify against Bonin at both upcoming trials.
 William Pugh also agreed to testify, having pleaded guilty to one count of voluntary manslaughter, for which he later received six years in prison.